 Awarded the accolade of the world’s best ski resort by Skiresort.de, the world’s largest test portal for ski resorts for the third year running, Kitzbuhel, Austria certainly has great credentials.
-It’s one of the pioneers of alpine skiing ever since Franz Reisch skied down the Kitzbüheler Horn, making it the first Alpine ski run in Austria.
+Kitzbuhel ski resort is one of the pioneers of alpine skiing ever since Franz Reisch skied down the Kitzbüheler Horn, making it the first Alpine ski run in Austria.

-The brightly coloured houses and cobbled streets are extremely picturesque.
+The brightly colored houses and cobbled streets are extremely picturesque.
 It’s certainly one of the most beautiful ski resorts in Europe.

 The Church of Our Lady or Liebfrauenkirche has a stunning baroque interior and an impressive bell tower.

 Cinephiles may remember the film 7 Years in Tibet with Brad Pitt and David Thewlis.
 The latter’s character, Peter Aufschnaiter, was one of the two Austrian mountaineers who took part in expeditions in Tibet, helped build a power plant there and met the Dalai Lama.

 He is buried in the cemetery and his grave is adorned in typical Tibetan style.

 The Legend Park is a tribute to some of Austria’s most famous skiiers including multi gold medallist Toni Sailer who retired from skiing at age 22 and subsequently became a film star.